-According to Taormina Group recommendations, primers must be specific for different HBV genomic regions and be complementary to highly conserved (genotype shared) nucleotide sequences[1].
-Usually, the genes termine the presence and the amount of HBV DNA.
+Usually, when a blood sample is positive for HBV DNA, the liver sample is too; however, HBV DNA from the liver can be detected even when HBV cannot be detected in serum.
+Patients with undetectable HBV DNA in the liver have also undetectable levels of HBV DNA in peripheral blood[2].
+However, there are no standardized assays and liver specimens are not routinely obtained[7].
+Commercial assays use serum or plasma to determine the presence and the amount of HBV DNA.
 In some studies using the woodchuck model, occult WHV was shown to persist in peripheral blood mononuclear cells (PBMC)[13,14].
-Samples for studying HBV DNA should be collected and stored in appropriate conditions, and the risk of cross-contamination should be avoided[11].
-However, which is the best DNA extraction method to apply in the OBI diagnosis remains unclear[21].
+Samples for studying HBV DNA should be collected and stored in appropriate conditions, and the risk of cross-contamination should be avoided[1].
+However, which is the best DNA extraction method to apply in the OBI diagnosis remains unclear[2].